cristina-j/E-Commerce-Bookstore-Sales-Analysis/README.md

-# Book-Insights-Project
+# E-Commerce Bookstore Sales Analysis

-The Book Insights Project is a data analytics case study built around a fictional online bookstore inspired by my personal reading data from 2024–2025.
+The E-Commerce Bookstore Sales Analysis is a data analytics case study built around a fictional online bookstore inspired by my personal reading data from 2024–2025.
 The goal of this project is to simulate how a real-world data analyst might use data analysis to uncover insights that drive better business decisions in the retail and e-commerce industry.

 This analysis focuses on the first six months of 2025, providing an early look at revenue trends, customer engagement, and sales performance across genres, formats, and authors.